ggunes18/comp491-earthquake-damage-assessment/earthquake_damage_assessment/README.md

 Please note that you'll need a device (emulator or physical device) connected to your development environment to run the app.

 ## Contact
-If you have any questions or suggestions regarding the Earthquake Helper App, feel free to contact us at:
+If you have any questions or suggestions regarding the KuHelp, feel free to contact us at:

 bberktay19@ku.edu.tr